 Fear not.
-This handy to-do list will help you get to the airport, through security, and to your gate with ease.
+This handy flight checklist will help you get to the airport, through security, and to your gate with ease.

 Before You Leave Your House

-Before you even start to pack, consult this list to make sure you’re well prepared.
-Get additional expert packing tips by viewing our photo gallery.
+Before you even start to pack, consult this packing list to make sure you’re well prepared.

 - Check in online to avoid a long wait at the airport.
 You can usually check in online up to 24 hours before your flight.

-- Find out if your carrier charges extra fees for baggage and/or an additional fee if you check your bags in person at the airport (Spirit, United, and US Airways currently have higher fees if you check bags in person versus online).
-Save yourself time and money and check your bags online at home before you go.
+- Find out if your carrier charges extra baggage fees if you check your bags in person at the airport.
+Save yourself time and money by checking your bags online at home before you go.

 - Verify what the airline’s weight limits are for baggage.
-To avoid extra fees, weigh your bags at home to make sure they’re not overweight.
+To avoid extra fees, weigh your bags at home using a small luggage scale.
 If they are overweight, remove or redistribute some items, or plan to pay extra.

 - Make sure you have all your travel documentation in one place (purse, carry-on, etc.) that’s easy to access.
-Include a copy of emergency and customer service numbers with these documents.
+Add your hotel and airline’s phone numbers as well as the emergency number at your destination into your phone.

 - Ensure you’re not traveling with any prohibited items.
 If you were planning on bringing such items with you, ship them instead—otherwise they’ll be confiscated at the airport.